 - 1 Verify the connections between the Mbox and your instrument or microphone. - 2 Launch Pro Tools. - 3 Choose File > New Session. - 4 Set Session Parameters in the New Session dialog as needed, or leave them at their default settings.
-(For details, see the Getting Started with Mbox Guide.)
+(For details on New Session settings, see the Getting Started with Mbox Guide.)